BurnOutTrader/fund-forge/README.md

 13. Add support for building strategies in other languages while using the rust engine and backend.
 This will be done via a mix of json and a c-types interface to convert from rust data types to a general purpose interface for other languages.

 ## Licence and Disclaimer
-The project was a way for me to learn rust and build a portfolio of useful projects, my desire is to try and keep the engine itself open source, where I might get help with development from more seasoned developers.
+The project has been a way for me to learn rust and build a portfolio of useful projects, my desire is to try and keep the engine itself open source, where I might get help with development from more seasoned developers.

 I haven't had any formal coding experience and I have learned by building this project after learning basic coding making strategies with pro real time, ninjatrader and quantconnect.